HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 ReactDOM.render(<Home />, document.getElementById("root"));
 ```

-With React Router our core routing will live in this component.
-We will define
-our various routes within this file.
-To start using routes, we need to install
+To start using React Router, we need to install `react-router-dom`:
-`react-router-dom`:

 ```sh
 npm install react-router-dom
 ```

 To start implementing routes, we first need to import `BrowserRouter` and
-`Route` from `react-router-dom`. `BrowserRouter` is commonly renamed as
+`Route` from `react-router-dom`:
-`Router`, so we'll follow this convention, as well.
-We can create an _alias_
-with the syntax `BrowserRouter as Router`.
-So every time we refer to `Router` in
-this file, we are really just referring to `BrowserRouter`.

 ```js
 // .src/index.js